roundcopy/pulent-2022/src/pages/letters/stay-sharp.md

 ---
 title: "Stay Sharp: Unveiling the Ninja of Success"
 number: "43"
-slug: "stay-sharp"
+slug: stay-sharp
-tags: [success, awareness, opportunities]
+tags:
+  - success
+  - awareness
+  - opportunities
-description: "Stay aware, keep your senses sharp.
+description: Stay aware, keep your senses sharp.
 Success is like a ninja, hiding in unexpected places.
 Opportunities are waiting, be alert.
-Stay sharp, my sons."
+Stay sharp, my sons.
-date: "2023-11-05T22:19:48+01:00"
+date: 2023-11-05T22:19:48+01:00
-author: "Nikola Balić"
+author: Nikola Balić
-layout: "../../layouts/LetterLayout.astro"
+layout: ../../layouts/LetterLayout.astro
 ---
-Hey Filip, hey Dominik,
+Hey boys,

 You know, success is a bit like a ninja.
 It's 80% awareness.